michaelcpuckett/activity-kit/README.md

 ## Architecture

-This project aims to be agnostic as to how the data is stored, which server is used, etc. Plugins/adapters that conform to a specific interface can be mixed and matched.
+This project aims to be agnostic as to how the data is stored, which server is used, etc. Adapters that conform to a specific interface can be mixed and matched.

+Additionally, plugins can modify the endpoints.

 ### Logic Layer